mugenmelon/mugenmelon.github.io/_posts/1970-01-01-dream-of-hypermedia-sheep-intro.md

 - **HTML, raw CSS and fixi**
 No external JavaScript dependencies.
 No packaging or build step.
 Prefer declarative/semantic CSS over framework noise.
 Fixi extensions only when absolutely necessary.
 Must be 100% functional with JavaScript disabled (progressive enhancement).
 - **Python backend (flask, sqlalchemy)**
 Minimal dependencies.
 Using jinja2 templates for rendering modular HTML components.
 Prefer control and clarity over enterprise-grade BS.
-No pointless abstractions over the fact that we have a SQL database.
+No pointless abstractions over the fact that we have an SQL database.
 - **SQLite database**
 For obvious reasons.
 A few more constraints: No "magic" ORM migrations.
 Explicit and deliberate SQL migration files with alembic (similar to golang migrate).
 Database as first-class-citizen and single source of truth rather than an afterthought.